UQ-Neusoft-Health-Data-Science/ActiveEA/README.md

 # ActiveEA

-Source code of paper "ActiveEA: Active Learning for Neural Entity Alignment", which has been accepted at EMNLP 2021.
+Source code of paper "ActiveEA: Active Learning for Neural Entity Alignment", which has been published in EMNLP 2021.

 ## Steps of reproducing the experiments:

 - Step 1: Download and unzip the repo.
-Suppose it is put under `/path_to_proj/` and we refer the directory under it with relative path.
 - Step 2: If you need to run our strategies on RDGCN, you need to download the open word embedding file from [wiki-news-300d-1M.vec](https://dl.fbaipublicfiles.com/fasttext/vectors-english/wiki-news-300d-1M.vec.zip) and put the unzipped file under `dataset/`.